lbrito1/android-analytics/README.md

 0 0 * * * /data/data/com.termux/files/home/android-analytics/bin/compile_logs.sh
 ```
 15. Test if everything is working by hitting your monitored website from outside your network (e.g. with [Pingdom](https://tools.pingdom.com/)) and looking at the logs (`tail -f log/nginx.access.log`).
 If the request appears in the log, proceed to manually run the compiler job (`./bin/compile_logs.sh`), and finally check if the record is in Postgres (run `./bin/db.rb` to get a REPL database session, then write `puts Hits.last` to see the latest row).

+## Usage

-16. Set up the viewer app:
+Set up the viewer app:
 ```bash
 $ cd viewer
 $ bundle
 $ ./bin/run.sh
 ```

-## Usage

-Check your data by navigating to `https://<your-android-local-ip>:3000`.
+Then your data by navigating to `https://<your-android-local-ip>:3000`.

 If you want to use map charts, add your Mapbox access token to `./viewer/.env`.